Seniors Health and Wellness Action Plan

 How was the action plan developed?

-Promoting Wellness, Preserving Health is the product of extensive consultation and research.
-The Department of Health and Wellness, in collaboration with the Department of Family and Human Services, consulted with seniors, near-seniors, and caregivers to create the action plan.
+Promoting Wellness, Preserving Health is the product of extensive consultation and research by government with seniors, near-seniors, and caregivers to create the action plan.

 The perspectives of more than 250 Islanders are reflected in the action plan.